mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 Associations may exist without a Message Carrier if required.
 This may be done if peer cryptographic state such as a pre-shared key is established out-of-band.
 Thus, Associations may be created without the need to send application data to a peer, that is, without a Remote.
 Associations are mutable.
-Transients may export cryptographic state to store in an Association as needed.
+Association state may expire over time, and Transients may export cryptographic state to store in an Association as needed.
 Moreover, this state may be exported directly into the Association or modified before insertion.
 This may be needed to diversify ephemeral Transient keying material from the longer-term Association keying material.

 A primary use of Association state is to allow new Associations and their derived Carriers to be quickly created without performing in-band cryptographic handshakes.